oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

        raise HTTPError(req.get_full_url(), code, msg, hdrs, fp)
    HTTPError: HTTP Error 503: Service Unavailable
    ```
-   this StackOverflow [answer](https://stackoverflow.com/a/19460147) provides a possible fix.
+   please take a look at this StackOverflow [answer](https://stackoverflow.com/a/19460147) and see if it helps.